ebelinski/iosref/swift-dispatch.md

   - "dispatch"
 ---

+{:.alert.alert-warning}
+This page has moved to [swiftly.dev/dispatch](https://swiftly.dev/dispatch)!
+The archive below will not be updated.

 Dispatch is a framework that allows you to run code on different threads.
 By default, all code on iOS is run on the **main thread** (also known as the **UI thread**).

 * TOC